Pump and seal technology

 - Two way balance in dual seal designs.

 - Built in pumping ring for cartridge dual seals.

 - Tandem configuration in dual seal designs.
-No rotating "back
+No rotating “back to back” designs.

 - Stationary configuration for non-cartridge applications.

 - Self aligning design for stationary cartridge versions.